Skip to content

 $ java -Xmx8g -jar snpEff.jar genes2bed GRCh37.66 DDX11L1 WASH7P

-These commands perform SnpEff database sanity checks.
-They calculate CDS and protein sequences from a SnpEff database and then compare the results to a FASTA file (having the "correct" sequences).
+Performs a database sanity check by calculating CDS sequences from a SnpEff database and comparing them to a FASTA file containing the "correct" sequences.

-The commands are invoked automatically when building databases, so there is no need for the user to invoke them manually.
+This command is invoked automatically when building databases (snpEff build), so there is usually no need to invoke it manually.

 SnpEff len